Jesse Davis (American football): Miami Dolphins

 Davis made the Dolphins 53-man roster in 2017, and made his NFL debut at left guard in the team's season opener against the Los Angeles Chargers.
 He started Week 8 and 9 at left guard, then finished the season as the starting right tackle in place of the injured Ja'Wuan James.

 Davis was named the starting right guard to begin the 2018 season.

 On September 7, 2019, Davis signed a three-year, $15 million contract extension with the Dolphins.

 Davis was placed on the reserve/COVID-19 list by the team on November 23, 2020, and activated on November 26.

 Davis was released after five seasons with the Miami Dolphins on March 24, 2022.

 Minnesota Vikings

 On March 28, 2022, Davis signed with the Minnesota Vikings.

 Pittsburgh Steelers

-On August 30, 2022, Davis was traded to the Pittsburgh Steelers for a 2025 conditional seventh-round pick.
+On August 30, 2022, Davis was traded to the Pittsburgh Steelers in exchange for a 2025 conditional seventh-round pick.
+He appeared in 14 games for Pittsburgh during the 2022 season.

+San Francisco 49ers

+On October 31, 2023, Davis signed with the San Francisco 49ers' practice squad.
+He made one appearance for San Francisco, playing five snaps in a Week 12 victory over the Seattle Seahawks.

+New Orleans Saints

+On July 28, 2024, Davis signed with the New Orleans Saints.
+He was released prior to the start of the season on August 27.

+On June 23, 2025, Davis announced his retirement from professional football via an Instagram post.